MHP cover

 Unfamiliar Terrain 🗺️

-Cloud technology was completely new to us, and its broad, complex concepts were challenging to understand.
-To get up to speed, we dove into product discovery—conducting UX audits, analyzing Google's internal research, and creating personas to focus our efforts.
+Cloud technology was completely new to all of us.
+To get up to speed, I led UX audits, analyzed Google's internal research, and created user personas to focus our efforts.
+This deep dive helped us bridge our knowledge gap and make informed design decisions.

 Too Many Possibilities 🎯